Yes No Share to Facebook

 Answer: Yes, judges must provide reasoning for their decisions, including in Small Claims Court, to ensure parties understand the ruling and to allow for appellate review.
 While the explanations may be less detailed than those from higher courts, they must be clear enough to facilitate potential appeal.
 Understanding this requirement can aid in preparing for small claims proceedings.
 For assistance navigating such cases, contact Bulat Paralegal Service, serving Barrie, Uxbridge, and beyond.

-Are Small Claims Court Judges Required to Explain the Reasoning Behind a Decision?
+Is a Small Claims Court Judge Required to Provide An Explanation For a Decision?

 Understanding the Requirement of Reasons Within Judicial Decisions Including Small Claims Court Cases

 The decisions that are made by a judge, including the decisions made in a Small Claims Court case, are required to include explanations of the reasoning for the decision.
-Reasons for a judicial decision work to ensure that the litigative parties can appreciate the legal basis upon which the decision was made.
-Reasons also enable an Appeal court to review the decision, if necessary.
+The requirement to provide reasons is necessary to the judicial process whereas, if necessary, the reasons may be reviewed for errors, among other concerns, at a subsequent Appeal.

 The Law